Whether you use it in essential oil or in cooking, lavender offers a wide range of benefits for the nervous system, digestion, and more.

 This purple plant which is part of the mint family is by far one of my favorites.
 I happen to have just a few (15 or so, but who's counting) lavender products in my possession.
 It's like this thing that happens to me anytime I see anything made out of lavender.
 I have to have it, I don't really care what it is but I know I need it in my life.

-Hair growth - Among thyme, rosemary and cedarwood, lavender oil helps to promote hair growth.
+Among thyme, rosemary, and cedarwood, lavender oil helps to promote hair growth.
 This animal study explains that lavender oil improves hair growth and restores hair follicles to their optimal function.
-Applying lavender oil in combination with a carrier oil on a regular basis may promote hair growth.
+Applying lavender oil in combination with carrier oil on a regular basis may promote hair growth.

 Try this recipe - Combine: